Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Second laws for transformations between states block-diagonal in energy eigenbases

 \end{thm}

-\begin{proof} In the system-bath composite state, for a given total weighted-energy $E_{12}^{\beta_1 \beta_2}=\beta_1 E_1 + \beta_2 E_2$, the allowed operations are the arbitrary unitary operations on the degenerate subspace.
-Because, an arbitrary unitary operation does not alter the total weighted-energy of the block.
-However, as we shall show below, we not only can apply arbitrary unitary operations but also implement arbitrary random unitary operations as long as we remain in this fixed total weighted-energy block.
-Note these are the only possible operations that are allowed on the systems-baths joint space as they strictly conserve the total weighted-energy.
+\begin{proof} For the system-bath composite state in a block with fixed total energy $E_{12}=E_1+E_2$, the allowed operations are any unitary operations that also strictly conserve total weighted-energy $E_{12}^{\beta_1 \beta_2}=\beta_1 E_1 + \beta_2 E_2$.
+Because, such a unitary operation does not alter the total energy as well as the total weighted-energy of the block.
+However, as we shall show below, we not only can apply all such unitary operations but also implement random unitary operations as long as population remain in this fixed total energy and total weighted-energy block.
+Note these are the only possible operations that are allowed on the systems-baths joint space as they strictly conserve the total energy and total weighted-energy.

-We start with the first part of the theorem and prove it using a protocol involving the following steps, where the initial state of the system-bath composite is with total weighted-energy $E_{12}^{\beta_1 \beta_2}$:
+We start with the first part of the theorem and prove it using a protocol involving the following steps, where the initial state of the system-bath composite is with total energy $E_{12}$ and total weighted-energy $E_{12}^{\beta_1 \beta_2}$: